hashed-io/Grants-Program/afloat-milestone-1.md

 **Additional Information**

-We will create more extensive and polished end user documentation with the full product release (next milestone).
+We will create more extensive and polished end user documentation as we continue delivering the Milestones.